garrandall/popular-music-data/tracks/part-ii--on-the-run--jay-z-beyonce.md

   rank: 97
   ranking_list: Billboard Hot 100
   start_date: '2014-06-14'
+release_year: 2013
+runtime: 333746
 ---

-Who wants that perfect love story any way, anyway ClichÃ©, clichÃ©, clichÃ©, clichÃ©
+Who wants that perfect love story any way, anyway Cliché, cliché, cliché, cliché
-Who wants that hero love that saves the day, anyway ClichÃ©, clichÃ©, clichÃ©, clichÃ©
+Who wants that hero love that saves the day, anyway Cliché, cliché, cliché, cliché
 What about the bad guy goes good, yeah
 An innocent love un-misunderstood, yeah
 Black hour glass, hour glass
-Toast to clichÃ© is in a dark past
+Toast to cliché is in a dark past
-Toast to clichÃ© is in a dark past
+Toast to cliché is in a dark past

 Boy meets girl, girl perfect woman